4 Health Experts Give

 Best Food Sources Of Magnesium

-When grown in mineral rich soil dark leafy greens are naturally abundant in magnesium as magnesium is found in the centre of every chlorophyll molecule; it’s largely responsible for converting sunlight into energy.
+When grown in mineral-rich soil, dark leafy greens are naturally abundant in magnesium as magnesium is found in the center of every chlorophyll molecule; it’s largely responsible for converting sunlight into energy.

 • Dark leafy greens

 • Nuts and seeds especially almond, cashews, and brazil nuts

 • Foraged greens like wild nettles and chickweed

 • Seaweed and algae such as kelp, nori, chlorella, spirulina

 • Nutritional yeast

 Not all magnesium is created equal.
 Each different form (citrate, orotate, glycinate, etc) functions in the body differently, targeting different tissues.
 Some are more bioavailable than others, while some are just downright useless or dangerous (like Magnesium Stearate).

 Magnesium glycinate is highly absorbable and has an affinity for targeting the liver and muscle tissues whereas Magnesium orotate tends to work more on the vascular system while Magnesium oxide is commonly used as a natural laxative to relieve constipation.

 Ionic forms are more effective in smaller doses and can be better for people with impaired digestion as they are better put to use inside your cells (where it’s needed most) rather than excreted out of the colon via loose or soft stools.